Barbecued Lobster with Sea Vegetable and Potato Salad

 - 2 tablespoons extra virgin olive oil

-- 2 cedar wood sheets, soaked for 1 hour in cold water
+- 2 cedar wood sheets, soaked in cold water for 1 hour, then drained

 - a good handful of fresh herb sprigs, such as savoury, thyme and rosemary